Hermes Europe: History

-In November 2020 Advent International announced it would partner with the current management team to acquire a 75% stake in Hermes UK.
+In November 2020, Advent International announced it would partner with the current management team to acquire a 75% stake in Hermes UK.
 Otto Group would continue to own 25% of the company.
-Advent would also acquire a 25% stake in Hermes Germany, which includes other Hermes Germany Group companies, including BorderGuru and a share in the ParcelLock joint venture.
-The partnership would not affect Hermes' activities in Russia and Austria, the holding company Hermes Europe or the companies not involved in parcel delivery, namely Hermes Fulfilment, Hermes Einrichtungs Service, Girard Agediss, Hansecontrol and Otto International.
+Advent would also acquire a 25% stake in Hermes Germany.
+The partnership would not affect Hermes' activities in Russia and Austria, the holding company Hermes Europe or the companies not involved in parcel delivery.

-In March 2022, following allegations of poor customer service and parcel mishandling, Hermes UK announced it would rebrand as EVRi.
+In March 2022, following allegations of poor customer service and parcel mishandling, Hermes UK announced it would rebrand as Evri.